nortonsolutions/redrockCodecamp/seed/challenges-creation/virtual-life/virtual-life-02-world-item.md

 * The design of the code will change to make the virtual life app more modular
 * Concerns will be separated between the world, a world item, and a factory for creating a new world item
 * The world will need to be extended with more methods for use by the world item
-* Add the following methods to the world object
+	* Add the following methods
 		* look(worldItem, targetWorldItemTypes) - Will return an array of items immediately nearby
 			* Takes a world item and an array of world item types to look for
 		* copy(targetWorldItem, sourceWorldItem) - Will copy the source world item to the location of the target world item
 		* move(targetWorldItem, sourceWorldItem) - Will move the source world item to the location of the target world item
 		* remove(worldItem) - Will remove the world item and replace it with an empty space
 * Create an object prototype (with a constructor) named world item to represent an item that occupies a cell in a world-item script file
 * The world item object should keep track of its location in the world and other information related to the world item
-* Add the following methods to the world item object
+	* Add the following methods
 		* act(world) - Will complete the action for a single world item during it's turn i.e. die, reproduce, move
 			* Takes the world object for use to look, move, remove etc.
 * Create a world item factory object create a new world item
-* Add the following methods to the world item factory object
+	* Add the following methods
 		* build() - Will return a new world item
 			* Takes a symbol and information used for location
 * Create links to your world-item.js and world-item-factory.js files
 		<body>
 			<script src="http://brickhousecodecamp.org/educationMaterials/workbenchProjects/phase-i/virtual-life-01-app/animate-world.js"></script>